esmg-mx/esmg-mx.github.io/README.md

-# The Earth-Science Modelling Group Website
+# The Earth-Science Modeling Group Website

 This is the website of our research group.